2006 Thai coup d'état: Timing of the coup

-Columnist Thanong Khanthong of The Nation claimed that Gen. Sonthi acted to prevent an imminent military coup by Thaksin.
-The columnist contended that Thaksin intended to use the political rally planned by the People's Alliance for Democracy at the Royal Plaza on Wednesday 20 September to trigger violence and then declare a state of emergency and place the country under martial law.
+Columnist Thanong Khanthong of The Nation claimed that General Sonthi acted to prevent an imminent military coup by Thaksin.
+The columnist contended that Thaksin intended to use the political rally planned by the People's Alliance for Democracy at the Royal Plaza on 20 September to trigger violence and then declare a state of emergency and place the country under martial law.
 General Sonthi would have learned from an intelligence report that Yongyuth Tiyapairat and Newin Chidchob were planning to organise a counter protest with the support of the Forestry Police ("Hunter Soldiers" or Rangers) armed with HK33 rifles and acted before the bloodshed was set to take place.
 On Friday, the Rangers were in the process of being disarmed.
 Both Newin and Yongyuth were later detained, the latter being accused of mobilizing the Forestry Police.
 Coup-planner Prasong Soonsiri later denied that Thaksin planned his own coup.

 However, fellow The Nation columnist "Chang Noi" called Thanong Khanthong's claims "a myth" that had "achieved the status of 'fact'."
 Chang Noi noted the absolute lack of any corroborating evidence to support the claims of imminent violence as well as the lack of opposing troop movements on the night of the coup.
 Chang Noi called the myth a "salve" for people "surprised and a little ashamed to find themselves supporting a coup.
 This myth makes the coup reactive and defensive."
 He also noted that General Saprang Kalayanamitr, commander of the Third Army, claimed that planning for the coup had begun 7 months in advance, thus contradicting claims that the coup was executed as a reactive pre-emptive strike against violence and Sonthi's who had said "hundreds of thousands" of pro- and anti-Thaksin supporters planned to descend on Bangkok.